Summit the San Juans with us

 Yes, if you have a special snack you want to have, you’re welcome to bring it.

-Unless otherwise noted, all the below items are REQUIRED to keep you and your group safe and comfortable in the mountains.
-Summer weather in the San Juan Mountains is very unpredictable.
-PEAK groups have experienced warm sunny weather, freezing rain, and even snow.
-Given that it is monsoon season, it is very likely you will get rained on.
-If you are not accustomed to this weather or know you get cold, please bring extra warm layers.
-OP can provide items denoted with *
+Unless otherwise noted, all the items below are required to keep you and your group safe and comfortable in the mountains.
+Summer in the San Juan Mountains is very unpredictable.
+Groups have experienced warm and sunny days, freezing rain, and even snow.
+It is very likely that you will get rained on.
+If you are a person who gets cold easily, please bring an extra warm layer.

 Download printable packing checklist